 The Company has the option to qualitatively assess whether it is more likely than not that the fair values of its indefinite-lived intangible assets are less than their carrying values.
-For certain indefinite-lived intangible assets, for which the fair value as of the most recent assessment date significantly exceeded the carrying value, the Company performed a qualitative impairment assessment as of October 1, 2023 and concluded that it was more likely than not that the fair values of those indefinite-lived intangible assets continued to exceed the carrying values.
+The Company performed a qualitative impairment assessment as of October 1, 2024 and concluded that it was more likely than not that the fair values of our indefinite-lived intangible assets exceeded the carrying values.

 For assets in which a quantitative assessment is performed, the Company determines the fair value of its indefinite-lived intangible assets using an avoided royalty discounted cash flow ("DCF") valuation analysis.
 Significant judgments inherent in this analysis include the selection of appropriate royalty and discount rates and estimating the amount and timing of expected future cash flows.
 The discount rates used in the DCF analyses are intended to reflect the risks inherent in the expected future cash flows generated by the respective intangible assets.
 The royalty rates used in the DCF analyses are based upon an estimate of the royalty rates that a market participant would pay to license the specific trade names and trademarks.
 The future cash flows are based on the Company's most recent forecast and budget and, for years beyond the budget, the Company's estimates are based, in part, on forecasted growth rates.
-Assumptions used in the avoided royalty DCF analyses, including the discount rate and royalty rate, are assessed at least annually based on the actual and projected cash flows related to the asset, as well as macroeconomic and industry specific factors.
-The discount rates used in the Company's quantitative assessments as part of the annual indefinite-lived impairment assessment ranged from 15% to 18% in 2023 and 12% to 16% in 2022, and the royalty rates used ranged from 3% to 8% in both 2023 and 2022.
+Assumptions used in the avoided royalty DCF analyses, including the discount rate and royalty rate, are assessed when a quantitative assessment is performed based on the actual and projected cash flows related to the asset, as well as macroeconomic and industry specific factors.
+The discount rates used in the Company's 2023 quantitative assessments as part of the annual indefinite-lived impairment assessment ranged from 15% to 18%, and the royalty rates used ranged from 3% to 8%.